Carers (Leave Entitlement) Bill [HL]

 Government Spending

-The bill itself doesn't directly specify government spending figures.
-However, the cost will depend on the details set out in the regulations produced by the Secretary of State.
-These regulations will determine the extent of any potential costs to businesses and potentially increased demands on government social services.
+The bill doesn't directly specify government spending figures.
+The cost will depend on the regulations created by the Secretary of State concerning the leave entitlement and the associated administrative costs.

 Groups Affected